 3. Consider insurance first

 You may know the monthly payment and kind of car you want, but how does insurance impact that payment?
-Connect with a car insurance company prior to purchase and evaluate how those costs will impact your financial journey.
+Connect with a car insurance company prior to purchase and evaluate how those costs will impact your financial goals.
 If the car you want to buy comes with high insurance premiums, it may ultimately impact your choice.

 4. Consider (and question) the fees

-Make sure you fully understand the costs the dealership may pass along.
+Make sure you fully understand the costs the dealership may pass along, including additional protection.
 What are you paying for if you decide to purchase an extended warranty from the dealership?
 In most cases, this is a program that kicks in after the manufacturer warranty expires.
 Free oil changes and simple repairs may be part of your extended warranty package.
 Run the numbers.
 How much will small repairs on your car actually cost?
 It’s possible that repairs may be cheaper than the extended warranty cost.
 Your lender may also offer a warranty package without the dealership fees.
 It’s worth the inquiry.

 5. Don’t feel pressured